2013 To 2023

 Because all casual clothing is not suitable for the office, these guidelines will help you determine what is appropriate to wear to work.
 Clothing that works well for the beach, yard work, dance clubs, exercise sessions, and sports contests may not be appropriate for a professional appearance at work.

-Certain days can be declared dress down days.
-On these days, jeans and a more casual approach to dressing, although never potentially offensive to others, is allowed.
+Certain days can be declared dress-down days.
+These days, jeans and a more casual approach to dressing, although never potentially offensive to others, are allowed.

 Slacks, Pants and Suit Pants

-Slacks that are similar to Dockers and other makers of cotton or synthetic material pants, wool pants, flannel pants and nice looking dress synthetic pants are acceptable.
-Capri pants are acceptable fi they are mid-calf or longer in length.
+Slacks that are similar to Dockers and other makers of cotton or synthetic material pants, wool pants, flannel pants, and nice-looking dress synthetic pants are acceptable.
+Capri pants are acceptable if they are mid-calf or longer.
 Inappropriate slacks or pants include jeans (except on designated days), sweatpants, exercise pants, short shorts, Bermuda shorts, leggings, and any spandex or other form-fitting pants such as bike clothing.

 Skirts, Dresses, and Skirted Suits

 Casual dresses and skirts, and skirts that are split at or below the knee are acceptable.
-Dress and skirt length should b no shorter than three inches above the knee.
+Dress and skirt length should be no shorter than three inches above the knee.
 Short, tight skirts that ride halfway up the thigh are inappropriate for work.
-Mini-skirts, shorts, sun dresses, beach dresses, and spaghetti-strap dresses are inappropriate for the office.
+Mini skirts, shorts, sun dresses, beach dresses, and spaghetti-strap dresses are inappropriate for the office.

 Shirts, Tops, Blouses, and Jackets

 Casual shirts, golf shirts, sweaters, tops, and turtlenecks are acceptable.
-Most suit jackets or sport jackets are also acceptable attire for the office, if they violate none of the listed guidelines.
-Inappropriate attire include tops that are cut too low, tank tops, sweatshirts, sweat suits, midriff tops, shirts with potentially offensive words, terms, logos, pictures, cartoon, or slogan, halter-tops, tops with bare shoulders, and t-shirts unless worn under another blouse, shirt, jacket, or jumper.
-Top length should be long enough that bare skin is not revealed when seated.
-T-shirts may not be worn as an outer garment unless designated by Human Resources Department.
+Most suit jackets or sports jackets are also acceptable attire for the office if they violate none of the listed guidelines.
+Inappropriate attire includes tops that are cut too low, tank tops, sweatshirts, sweat suits, midriff tops, shirts with potentially offensive words, terms, logos, pictures, cartoon, or slogans, halter-tops, tops with bare shoulders, and t-shirts unless worn under another blouse, shirt, jacket, or jumper.
+The top length should be long enough that bare skin is not revealed when seated.
+T-shirts may not be worn as an outer garment unless designated by the Human Resources Department.

 Shoes and Footwear

-Shoes shall be soled and appropriate for the job responsibilities of personnel.
+Shoes shall be appropriate for the job responsibilities of personnel.
 Loafers, boots, flats, clogs, conservative athletic shoes, sneakers, dress heels, and leather deck shoes are acceptable.
 Flip-flops and slippers are not acceptable in the office.
 Males shall wear socks with shoes.
-Closed toe and closed heel shoes are required at the corporate office at all times.
+Closed-toe and closed-heel shoes are required at the corporate office at all times.

 Jewelry, Makeup, Perfume, Piercing and Cologne